 About This Journal

 The Journal of Catholic Education (formerly Catholic Education: A Journal of Inquiry and Practice) is the only refereed research journal in the United States devoted to Catholic Education.
-First founded by Fordham University, Saint Louis University, the University of Dayton, and the University of San Francisco with a grant from the Lilly Endowment, the journal is now supported by 19 Catholic colleges and universities, including the current host, Loyola Marymount University.
-The LMU School of Education will host the journal for a period of five years beginning in June 2013.
+First founded by Fordham University, Saint Louis University, the University of Dayton, and the University of San Francisco with a grant from the Lilly Endowment, the journal is now supported by 13 Catholic colleges and universities, including the current host, the University of Notre Dame.

 The journal is published twice each year in October and March.
 Each issue maintains a balance of articles focused on K-12 and higher education.
 Thus, Catholic Education appeals to K-12 teachers and administrators, diocesan and parish staff, and professors and administrators in higher education.

 - To support Catholic education and its contributions around the globe.